fstepien/titration-helper/readme.md

 5. Realize the JS functions created do not work on the second card
 6. Add event delegation to functions and the card works
 7. Change card addition performed through an event listener function to a class call.
 Class contains a procedures constructor, method to create the card and a method to generate procedure steps as li elements.
 8. Used switch in event listener to change formulas.
 9. Noticed that if a second card with the same procedure was added all of the steps would go to the first card.
 Created a counter to vary list id based on procedure name and count

 Short Term Goals:
 1. ~~Add New card inserting Object parameters~~
 2. ~~Fix Check boxes that are using IDs~~
-3. Pull calculation from procedures based on card ID
+3. Pull calculation from procedures ~~based on card ID~~

 Long Term Goals:
-1. Add Objects to database
+1. Add Procedures to firebase
-2. Create new procedures and store to local storage
-3. Allow user login
+2. Allow user login
-4. Store new procedures to database
-5. Work on user settings and database sharing
+3. Create new Procedure form, convert form data to JSON and send to firebase based on user authentication.